On brands

 The "big tent" brand

-The ā€œbig tentā€ refers to something that covers ā€œall things for all peopleā€.
+The big tent refers to something that tries to become ā€œall things to all peopleā€.
 We know that nothing can please everyone.
 Some of us canā€™t even please a few people.
 Even more humorously, pleasing ourselves can, more often than not, fall short!
+Big tents often seem "too big to fail" but they do fail and when they fail, they upset a large sector of the population.
+Just when they seemed poised to become "all things to all people", they fell hard and had to leave its loyalists hanging.

-Something that tries to do everything for everyone ends up in deep excrement.
+Something that egregiously tries to do everything for everyone, often ends up in deep excrement.
 Any given random person can have an overly unique combination of desires that would not match up with ā€œthe solutionā€.
 That solution may contain great things for most aspects of that person's life, but that solution can also come at the detriment to some aspects of the same person's life.
 We can sense this in many things these days: party politics, ā€œpackage dealsā€, newspapers, pre-determined systems and more.

 Big tents have desired and undesired flavours:

-The desired
+The desired big tents

 So, the hypermarket has something for most, if not all, of our living needs.
 The hypermarket may suggest to us other things to procure, but it doesnā€™t necessarily makeĀ us do so.